Introduction to PostgreSQL RAISE EXCEPTION

 We can also add more detailed information about the error by using the following clause with the raise exception statement in it.

 We can also provide an error message that is used to find the root cause of the error easier, and it is possible to discover the error.
 The exception gives an error in the error code; we will identify the error using the error code; it will define either a SQL State code condition.
 When the raise statement does not specify the level, it will specify the printed message as an error.
 After printing, the error message currently running transaction is aborted, and the next raise statement is not executed.

 It is used in various parameters or options to produce an error message that is more informative and readable.
 When we are not specifying any level, then by default, the exception level is used in the raise statement.
 The exception level is aborted the current transaction with a raise statement in it.
 The exception level is very useful and important to raise the statement to abort the current transaction in it.

 Given below are the examples mentioned:

-- Below example shows that raise exception statement which report different messages.
+- The below example shows the raise exception statement, which reports different messages.

-- Below example shows that raise statement which was used to report the different messages at current time stamp.
+- The below example shows the raise statement, which was used to report the different messages at the current time stamp.

 RAISE INFO 'Print the message of information %', now() ;

 RAISE LOG 'Print the message of log %', now();